 Professional certification validates your training and experience in your present career and provides a bridge to the future when your career is in transition.
 The CCO Program fills the needs of a wide range of busy professionals and is based on accepted educational standards.

-* To obtain the Certified Confidentiality Officer (CCO) credential candidates are required to document their education and related experience and pass the CCO exam based on the CD, 101 Questions & Answers About Business Espionage.
-The CD is used as a review to prepare for the Exam.
+* To obtain the Certified Confidentiality Officer (CCO) credential candidates are required to document their education and related experience and pass the CCO exam based on the CD, 101 Questions & Answers About Business Espionage, a Required Reading List, and The Business Espionage Report (TBER).

 The CD covers: